mux99/mptcp.dev/index.md

 Technically, when a new socket is created with the `IPPROTO_MPTCP` protocol (Linux-specific), a *subflow* (or *path*) is created.
-This *subflow* consists of a regular TCP connection that is used to transmit data trough one interface.
+This *subflow* consists of a regular TCP connection that is used to transmit data through one interface.
 Additional *subflows* can be negotiated later between the hosts.
-For the distant host to be able to detect the use of MPTCP, a new field is added to the TCP *option* field of the underlying TCP *subflow*.
-This field contains, amongst other things, `MP_CAPABLE` that tells the other host to use MPTCP if it is supported.
-If the distant host or any [middlebox](https://en.wikipedia.org/wiki/Middlebox) in between does not support it, the returned `SYN+ACK` packet will not contain the MPTCP options in the TCP *option* field.
+For the remote host to be able to detect the use of MPTCP, a new field is added to the TCP *option* field of the underlying TCP *subflow*.
+This field contains, amongst other things, a `MP_CAPABLE` option that tells the other host to use MPTCP if it is supported.
+If the remote host or any [middlebox](https://en.wikipedia.org/wiki/Middlebox) in between does not support it, the returned `SYN+ACK` packet will not contain MPTCP options in the TCP *option* field.
 In that case, the connection will be "downgraded" to plain TCP, and it will continue with a single path.

 This behavior is made possible by two internal components:
-* **Path Manager**: it is managing *subflows*, from creation to deletion, but also the addresses announcements.
+* **Path Manager**: Manages *subflows* from creation to deletion, and also address announcements.
 Typically, it is the client side that initiates subflows, and the server side that announces additional addresses via the `ADD_ADDR` and `REMOVE_ADDR` options.